adibice1/ip/README.md

 ## For Java Programmers

-Use DiboPro to practice Java too!
+Use Dibo to practice Java too!
 Here's the main method:

 ```java
 public class Main {